fjoachim/coresupport/README.md

 Introduction
 ------------

-Core Support is a set of Objecive-C utility classes extensions for Apple's Foundation- and Cocoa frameworks.
+Core Support is a set of Objective-C utility classes extensions for Apple's Foundation- and Cocoa frameworks.